Guide to Living at the Station

 Equipment, Resources & Maintenance

 The Mountain Research Station maintains vehicles for course and administrative use only.
-Vehicles may be leased for research or other programs.
 Vehicles are never available for personal use.

 Requests for cabin repairs, firewood, restroom supplies, etc. can be requested at the Marr Lab administrative office.